 History and use

-Mummification and mummy wrapping were skills not just reserved for human bodies.
-In ancient Egypt, a wide variety of animals were mummified, ranging from mice to bulls.
-Cats, dogs, snakes, baboons, and especially birds were the most popular mummified animals.
-Mummified animals were usually bought as offerings to particular gods.
-Thus, a cat may be offered to Bastet, an Ibis to Thoth, a falcon to Horus.
-Sacred to Horus, the falcon was thought to be the guardian of the ruler, and is frequently found spreading its wings protectively behind the head of the Pharoah.
+In ancient Egypt, a wide variety of animals were mummified, ranging from mice to bulls and even large scarab beetles.
+Cats, dogs, snakes, baboons and birds were the most popular mummified animals, usually bought as offerings to particular gods.
+Hence, a cat may be offered to Bastet, and Ibis to Thoth, or a falcon to Horus.